-Results may also be of use from the part of international agencies that aim to promote and support entrepreneurial initiatives, either with financial, knowledge or human resources.
-These agencies may use the validated scale to assess and plan the development of entrepreneurs; increasing their contribution to the economic and social development of the countries they are located.
+Results may also be of use for international agencies that aim to promote and support entrepreneurial initiatives, either with financial, knowledge or human resources.
+These agencies may use the validated scale to assess and plan the development of entrepreneurs; increasing their contribution to the economic and social development of the countries in which they are located.